 - Allows State Trade Expansion Program participants to be reimbursed for events cancelled due to coronavirus.

-Additional guidance on these items will be published in the coming days by the Small Business Administration.
+Additional guidance on these items will be published by the Small Business Administration.

 ↑ Return To Top ↑